 These are our five hiking gear essentials for the Flamborough Head to Bempton Cliffs coastal walk.
 For a more comprehensive hiking gear list, check out our 66 Travel Accessories That You Must Travel With.
 Otherwise, for a general summary of everything you’d need for a trip, visit our Ultimate Packing Checklist.

-Hiking Flamborough Head to Bempton Cliffs is quite straightforward; but, if you’re unfamiliar with the area, it may be worth having GPS directions.
+- Trail navigation: hiking Flamborough Head to Bempton Cliffs is quite straightforward; but, if you’re unfamiliar with the area, it may be worth having GPS directions.
 Feel free to use our Wikiloc GPS-guided map.

 - Check the weather: the Flamborough Head to Bempton Cliffs walk is a superb coastal walk; but, it’s best enjoyed in good weather.